sartorlab/mint/README.md

 	7. `hmc`: A binary value indicating whether the sample represents 5hmc methylation.
 	8. `input`: A binary value indicating whether the sample represents an input.
 	9. `group`: A binary value indicating which samples belong to one of two groups.
+4. Know where your data matching the `sampleID` column in the annotation file is located.
+5. In `mint/` do `Rscript init.R --project name --genome g --datapath path/to/data/matching/sampleID.fastq.gz`
+6. In `mint/projects/name` modify the `config.mk` file to reflect the location of tools, and the desired parameters for analysis.
+7. Run the analyses. `mint` automatically generates PBS scripts (which need to be customized) for computing clusters in `mint/projects/name/pbs_jobs`, or you can use the following make commands from `mint/projects/name`.
+NOTE: Depending on your experimental and workflow setup encoded in the project annotation file, some of the `make` commands might not be available for the project.
+	* `make bisulfite_align`
+	* `make pulldown_align`
+	* `make pulldown_sample`
+	* `make bisulfite_compare`
+	* `make pulldown_compare`
+	* `make sample_classification`
+	* `make compare_classification`
+	* You can add the `-n` flag to `make` to see what commands will be run.
+	* You can add the `-j` flag followed by a number to run commands in parallel depending on the computing architecture used.

+## Details on the project annotation file

 Note that bisulfite-conversion experiments that represent both mc and hmc should have a 1 in each column.
 Input pulldowns can be matched to the pulldown (e.g. `mc=1` and `hmc=0` and `input=1`) or shared among pulldowns.
 In the case of sharing between antibodies, the entry should be doubled, as in the first example.